mcd500/teep-device/docs/overview_of_teep-device.md

 The TEEP-Device is an implementation for defining the draft of Trusted Execution Environment Provisioning (TEEP) Protocol at the Internet Engineering Task Force (IETF).
 The chart above is a simplified diagram of components described in the TEEP Protocol and TEEP Architecture drafts.
 The TEEP Protocol on the TEEP-Device uses HTTP packets defined by HTTP Transport for Trusted Execution Environment Provisioning.

+Following are the explanation of each components on the above diagram.

+Trusted Application (TA): An application that runs in a TEE.

+Trusted Application Manager (TAM): An entity that manages Trusted
+      Applications and other Trusted Components running in TEEs of various devices.

+TEEP Broker: A TEEP Broker is an application component running in
+      a Rich Execution Environment (REE) that enables the message protocol exchange between a TAM and a TEE in a device.
+A TEEP Broker does not process messages on behalf of a TEE, but merely is responsible for relaying messages from the TAM to the TEE, and for returning the TEE's responses to the TAM.

+TEEP Agent: The TEEP Agent is a processing module running inside a
+      TEE that receives TAM requests (typically relayed via a TEEP Broker that runs in an REE).
+A TEEP Agent in the TEE may parse requests or forward requests to other processing modules in a TEE, which is up to a TEE provider's implementation.

+More details can be found in the below URL.
 - TEEP Protocol
   * https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol
 - HTTP Transport for Trusted Execution Environment Provisioning